intuiface/intuiface-cdk/docs/core/functions/Converter.md

 Contrary to `@Asset`, this decorator is meant for static methods used by bindings and will automatically register the enclosing class in the generated `.ifd`.

+Disclaimer: If you have more than one parameter, the first parameter will be the input of the binding in the player

 ## Parameters

 | Parameter | Type |